cpocol/canDrive/02_canSniffer_GUI/save/CAN_Messages_Sandero.md

 ## To do:
 - Yaw rate
+	- probably 0xC6 d4-d7
+	- other gyro (pitch rate, roll rate)?

 ## Seems not doable, yet:
 - Steering wheel angle 0xC6
-    - the message doesn't come at a good pace
-    - d0 goes from 96 (wheel turned leftmost) to 6A (wheel turned rightmost); d1 might be LSB
+    - d0 goes from 96 (wheel turned leftmost) to 6A (wheel turned rightmost); d1 is LSB
     - d2d3 looks like steering wheel angle variation